davidpri1/Python-for-Everybody-Specialization/README.md

 5 Courses and 1 Capstone Project to earn certificate of this specialization.
-This program was created by University of Michigan and instructed by Charles Severance, the associate professor at Information
+Book: Python for Everybody: Exploring Data In Python 3 This program was created by University of Michigan and instructed by Charles Severance, the associate professor at Information

 Courses: